PHD Comparative Culture and Language

 - Second Language Requirement: No

-The Ph.D. in Comparative Culture and Language offers, through courses and supervision of research, a training that is linguistically well-rounded, historically and culturally informed, and methodologically trans-disciplinary.
-Central to the program is the critical inquiry of primary texts, media, and cultural expressions, aiming at an original understanding of cultures and social groups—in their formations, interactions, and transformations throughout history.
+The doctorate in comparative culture and language offers, through courses and supervision of research, a training that is linguistically well-rounded, historically and culturally informed and methodologically transdisciplinary.
+Central to the program is the critical inquiry of primary texts, media and cultural expressions, aiming at an original understanding of cultures and social groups — in their formations, interactions and transformations throughout history.

 With this degree, students can confidently move into academic and international fields.
 You will serve as an expert on whatever topics you concentrate in.
-With this Ph.D., you will be prepared for teaching positions, translation work or work in a larger sector such as governmental, diplomatic and international business career opportunities.
+You will be prepared for teaching positions, translation work or work in a larger sector such as governmental, diplomatic and international business career opportunities.

 SLC 602 Comparative Cultural Theory (3)

 Restricted electives (36 credit hours)

 primary field of study (18)